jerabaul29/LoggerWavesInIce_InSituWithIridium/notes_building_Oct_2019.md

 This is to setup the RPi SD card.

+Can either use the code in the DevelopmentCode / RPi_Side and the tips on my website post: https://folk.uio.no/jeanra/Informatics/GettingStartedRaspberryPi.html .

+or

 Use the Raspberry Pi image (for example, tested and verified with **img_0208_Rpi_2Bv11.img**).
 Then:

+TODO: find the image from the HDD and upload.

 - Format SD card (exFAT)